Selective and efficient quantum process tomography for non-trace preserving maps: a superconducting quantum processor implementation: Results and Discussion

-Figure \ref{fig:efficiency} shows the process fidelity $\mathcal{F}$ between the target and the reconstructed process, as a function of the number $m$ of sampled states, per non-zero matrix element.
-Each thin line represents a realization of this protocol, i.e., the reconstruction of the 25 non-zero elements of $\chi_{\mathrm{theo}}$ from a particular random sampling of $m$ elements in $X_\otimes$ ($m\leq 4000$).
-The thick line and shaded area represent the mean value of $\mathcal{F}$ resulting from 10 realizations, and its standard deviation, respectively.
-To compute this fidelity, the remaining elements of the experimental matrix, not measured in this case, were assumed to be zero in accordance with what was expected theoretically, and the resulting process matrix, $\chi_{\mathrm{raw}}$, was optimized to ensure its physicality according to Eq.~\ref{eq:optim}.
-The inset in Fig. \ref{fig:efficiency}, displays the results from a larger sampling ($m$ up to 10000).
-We can see that the mean fidelity value increases quickly with the number of sampled states, reaching a stable value of $0.889$.
+In the SEQPT reconstruction we can see that the mean fidelity value increases quickly with the number of sampled states, reaching a stable value of $0.889$.
 Ideally, this value should be $\sim 1$, if only statistical errors are considered.
-However, the readout error of the IBMQ-Lima quantum computer, which can be expressed as a readout fidelity, was estimated to be only $0.938$.
+However, the readout fidelity of the \texttt{ibmq\_lima} quantum computer, which accounts for the readout error, was estimated to be only $0.938$.
 It should be also noted that the limit value that reaches the mean fidelity is slightly lower than the fidelity value obtained when a full reconstruction of the process was done by the same method ($\mathcal{F}_{\mathrm{SEQPT}}=0.913$).
 As it was described in Section \ref{subsec:results:qutrit}, in that case the readout error could be mitigated, after a calibration in the canonical basis, by post-processing the distribution probability of the outcomes of each circuit.
 In the present case, we ran each circuit only one time: since an individual shot does not represent the complete probability distribution for the circuit, thus it cannot be mitigated with the standard routine provided by the Qiskit framework module.
 In the future, an iterative scheme, where the probability distribution of each circuit is estimated with every new shot, could be envisioned to improve the reconstruction quality.